Tatekii/Siyn-s-Space/英语/新概念第三册/Pre-unit Test.md

 _g_ Give the correct form of the verbs in parentheses:

-Though people have often laughed at stories told by seamen, it now   (know) that many 'monsters' which at times      (sight) are simply strange fish.
-Occassionally, unusual creatures                                  (wash) to the shore, but they rarely            (catch) out at sea.
-Some time ago, however, a peculiar fish           (catch) near Madagascar.
-A small fishing boat                            (carry) miles out to sea by the powerful fish as it pulled on the line.
-When it eventually       (bring) to shore, it (find) to be over thirteen feet long.
-The fish, which since                  (send) to a museum where it                     (examine) by a scientist,                   (call) an oarfish.
-Such creatures rarely           (see) alive by man as they live at a depth of six hundred feet.
+Though people have often laughed at stories told by seamen, it now  __ (know) that many 'monsters' which at times __ (sight) are simply strange fish.
+Occassionly, unusual creatures __ (wash) to the shore, but they rarely __ (catch) out at sea.
+Some time ago, however, a peculiar fish __ (catch) near Madagascar.
+A small fishing boat __ (carry) miles out to sea by the powerful fish as it pulled on the line.
+When it eventually __ (bring) to shore, it __ (find) to be over thirteen feet long.
+The fish, which since __ (send) to a museum where it __ (examine) by a scientist, __ (call) an oarfish.
+Such creatures rarely __ (see) alive by man as they live at a depth of six hundred feet.

+_h_ Write a report of this conversation as it might appear in a newspaper:

+'At the time the murder was committed, I was travelling on the 8.0 o'clock train to London,' said the man.

+'Do you always catch such an early train?' asked the inspector.

+'Of course I do,' answered the man.
+'I must be at work at 10.0 o'clock.
+My employer will confirm that I was there on time.'

+'Would a later train get you to work on time?' asked the inspector.

+'I suppose it would, but I never catch a later train.'

+'At what time did you arrive at the station?'

+'At ten to eight.
+I bought a paper and waited for the train.'

+'And you didn't notice anything unusual?'

+'Of course not.'

+_i_ If.

+Give the correct form of the verbs in parentheses:

+1. If they __ (not bring) to the surface soon they may lose their lives.

+2. If explosives are used, vibrations __ (cause) the roof of the mine to collapse.

+3. If there had not been a hard layer of rock beneath the soil, they __ (complete) the job in a few hours.

+_j_ Give the correct form of the verbs in parentheses:

+I tried to wake up my wife by __ (ring) the doorbell, but she was fast asleep, so I got a ladder from the shed in the garden, put it against the wall, and began __ (climb) towards the bedroom window.
+I was almost there when a sarcastic voice below said, 'I don't think the windows need __ (clean) at this time of the night.'
+I looked down and nearly fell off the ladder when I saw a policeman.
+I immediately regretted __ (answer) in the way I did, but I said, 'I enjoy __ (clean) windows at night.'
+'So do I,' answered the policeman in the same tone.
+'Excuse my __ (interrupt) you.
+I hate __ (interrupt) a man when he's busy __ (work), but would you mind __ (come) with me to the station?'
+'Well, I'd prefer __ (stay) here,' I said.
+'You see, I've forgotten my key.'

+### D Other verbs.

+_a_ Supply the correct form of _have to_ or _should_ in these sentences:

+1. I'm sorry 1 couldn't get here on time.
+I                          (go) to the bank.

+2. I                     (go) to the dentist yesterday but I forgot all about it.

+3. We                     (begin) work at 9 o'clock but we never do.

+_b_ Write these sentences again using _have_ with the verbs in italics:

+1. '_I shall deliver_ _the parcel,' said the shop assistant.

+2. Are you going to _clean_ this suit?

+3. When will you _dye_ this jacket?

+_c_ Supply the conect form of _can_ or _able to_ in the following:

+1                       you show me the way to the station please?

+2     I gave him a few lessons and he                         soon swim.

+3     They                     jump into the sea before the boat sank.

+4     You                     not leave this room until you get permission.